buzzqw/TUS/OBSS/OBSSv2-eng.md

 But Gaya also has a much more subtle and violent side, a vein of evil madness that loves to bring destruction with flames and water.
 In the depths of the caves, creatures akin to water or fire worship Gaya and kill anyone who disagrees with them.

+Gaya' \*\*s generosity appears when she shares the beauty of her works, and her kindness accompanies those who know how to listen.
+She is suspicious of anyone who might damage them, cynical and dishonest when protecting her secrets, envious of others' \*\* beauty, and arrogant in judging her own art.

 >>> **Gaia and Erondil**: **Gaia** and **Erondil** are like two sides of the same coin and oversee the elements, Gaia water and fire and Erondil Air and Earth; they act as direct expressions of the major Patrons, they are small manifestations of their immense power.

 - **Symbol**: a brush on the sky